DavidToddMiller/gr-HighDataRate_Modem/README.md

 gr-HighDataRate_Modem is a GNU Radio Out-Of-Tree (OOT) High Data Rate (HDR)_Modem and Front End Processor (FEP)/Gateway module that includes:

-  - Blocks and flowgraphs required to run GNU Radio at 15.0 Mbps with QPSK with parallel CPU cores
+  1) Blocks and flowgraphs required to run GNU Radio at 15.0 Mbps with QPSK with parallel CPU cores

-  - New as of December 2022: FEP/Gateway CCSDS encoding/decoding and also baseband processing and data transport IP data interface (ZeroMQ) blocks and flowgraphs for high data rate operation with parallel CPU cores.
+  2) New as of December 2022: FEP/Gateway CCSDS encoding/decoding and also baseband processing and data transport IP data interface (ZeroMQ) blocks and flowgraphs for high data rate operation with parallel CPU cores.
+(Includes CCSDS DVB-S2)

+  3) New as of January 2023: Updated CCSDS Phase Modulation (PM) with a subcarrier and Concatenated Coding flowgraphs with streaming blocks for processing efficiency and stability (No message blocks) (includes processing Doppler removal also via FFTs for flowgraphs to support actual LEO spacecraft links)

 This module is based on the approach that was introduced during a GNU Radio Conference 2022 Talk and in the associated paper in the GNU Radio Conference 2022 proceedings and Conference 2022 website: